sel118/LaneAF/README.md

 python infer_tusimple.py --dataset-dir=/path/to/TuSimple/ --snapshot=/path/to/trained/model/snapshot --save-viz
 source deactivate # exit virtual environment
 ```
+This will generate outputs in the TuSimple format and also produce benchmark metrics using their [official implementation](https://github.com/TuSimple/tusimple-benchmark/tree/master/doc/lane_detection).

 ## CULane
 The entire [CULane dataset](https://xingangpan.github.io/projects/CULane.html) should be downloaded and organized as follows: